saram0rais/saram0rais/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning C#
-- 🤔 I’m looking for help with NUnit
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am always open to new experiences and committed to developing new skills